Thank you to our exhibit partners

 Bridging the GAP Years, 1969-2019 explores growing divisions in American society.
 Over the past 50 years political polarization, wealth inequality, and feelings of social isolation have increased while our collective empathy has declined.
 Bridging the GAP Years presents that data and challenges citizens to creatively address those issues.
 Most importantly, the exhibit provides space for visitors to congregate, reflect, and engage with one another.

 The goal of Bridging the GAP Years is to inspire a greater sense of community cohesion by highlighting the historical context for what presently divides us.
-To help accomplish this the History Museum is partnering with diverse community organizations to host free events.
-Storycatchers, Thrivent Financial, the League of Women Voters, StoryCorps, the City of Appleton’s Dignity & Respect Campaign, and others will participate in this effort.
+With your help we can begin bridging the gap and restore our faith in each other.

-Bridging the GAP is loaned to area schools and organizations free of charge.
+Bridging the GAP is available to area schools, businesses, and organizations free of charge.
 The exhibit consists of four pop-up displays, each 92" w x 89.5" h x 12.25" d, an introductory panel, and Living Room Conversations to help guide discussion.
 If you are interested in hosting Bridging the GAP, please contact Chief Curator Dustin Mack at firstname.lastname@example.org.